 Gertie Grit hails from Brummagonia in Roman Britain, in the time of Queen Boadicea.
 She is a hefty, plain girl with freckles and scruffy black hair, with a bad temper and a talent for making – or getting into trouble.
-From the look of it, she is the black sheep of the family, to the extent of having black hair while her parents and sister are blond (this will be seen again in Jinty‘s “Black Sheep of the Bartons“).
+From the look of it, she is the black sheep of the family, to the extent of having black hair while her sister and parents are fair-headed (this will be seen again in Jinty‘s “Black Sheep of the Bartons“).

 However, Gertie may have a sour, grumpy disposition but, despite the title, you cannot really find her hateful.
 In fact, you do have to admire what a pugnacious kid she is, who knows how to put up a fight: “I don’t come from Boadicea’s tribe for nothin’!”
 During the course of her story, we see that Gertie is not as ghastly, gruesome or hateful as the story would have us believe.
 She has her good points, which she shows in the moments where she tries to be helpful or stand up to bullies.
 Sometimes it works out, but sometimes it doesn’t and she ends up making things worse.